Western Roman Empire: Constantinian dynasty (309–363)

 Constantine II was proclaimed caesar of the Eastern Empire in late 317.
-In 335, Constantine I allotted the inheritance his sons would receive after his death, which would take place two years later in 337, giving Constantine II control of Gaul, Britannia and Hispania.
+In 335, Constantine I allotted the inheritance his sons would receive after his death, which would take place two years later in 337, giving Constantine II the Praetorian prefecture of Gaul, which also included Britannia and Hispania.
 Constantine II's relationship with Constans I was tense, and in 340, Constantine took advantage of Constans absence from Italy and invaded it.
 However, in the same year, he was ambushed by Constans' forces in Aquilea, and was killed.